-My son was given a set of square magnetic blocks for his second birthday.
+My son was given a set of square magnetic tiles for his second birthday.
 They are one of the best gifts he has ever received.
 He has so much fun stacking them, making towers, and knocking the towers down.
-I love this toy for him too because he is learning great STEM skills while playing with the magnetic blocks.
+I love this toy for him too because he is learning great STEM skills while playing with the magnetic tiles.

 Building towers is teaching him about structural engineering and physics.
 Knocking the tower down is teaching him about force and gravity.
 Building the tower in different shapes is teaching him basic geometry.